huggingface/hub-docs/docs/hub/spaces-overview.md

 ## Creating a new Space

 **To make a new Space**, visit the [Spaces main page](https://huggingface.co/spaces) and click on **Create new Space**.
 Along with choosing a name for your Space, selecting an optional license, and setting your Space's visibility, you'll be prompted to choose the **SDK** for your Space.
-The Hub offers three SDK options: Gradio, Streamlit, and static HTML.
+The Hub offers four SDK options: Gradio, Streamlit, Docker and static HTML.
 If you select "Gradio" as your SDK, you'll be navigated to a new repo showing the following page:

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-blank-space.png"/>